luigipacheco/neo-struder/README.md

 Copyright by Luis Pacheco

 ### license:

-- Firmware GPL
-- Hardware and models CC BY NC SA
+- Software Hardware and models CC BY NC SA